mlrun/mlrun/docs/store/datastore.md

 holds all the information required to address an external data source.
 You can create multiple profiles for one datasource, for example, two different Redis data stores with different credentials.
 Targets, sources, and artifacts, can all use the data store profile.
-See also {py:class}`~mlrun.projects.MlrunProject.list_datastore_profile` and {py:class}`~mlrun.projects.MlrunProject.delete_datastore_profile`.

 Create a data store profile in the context of a project.
 Example of creating a Redis datastore profile:
 1. Create the profile, for example:<br>
    `profile = DatastoreProfileRedis(name="test_profile", endpoint_url="redis://11.22.33.44:6379", username="user", password="password")`
    The username and password parameters are optional.